yimingliu/docpreview2/README.md

 Left-clicking the URI would download the document, as normal.

+### Updates
+Due to the nature of this extension, which requires both a .plugin component and an extension, users will need to return to this page to download future updates.

+The two components must be of the same version for proper functionality.
+If there is a version mismatch, please download/rebuild the latest version from this repository.

 ###Technical notes

 - In the original DocPreview, clicking on the link itself would generate a HTML representation of the document within the browser window, and right-clicking the link/selecting from a menu would allow a download of the document.
 This behavior is reversed in DocPreview2, because implementing the original behavior is far more technically challenging (this is why I was not able to update DocPreview for years, as I tried in vain to figure out how to do this).
 Despite the original behavior being more user-friendly, the current model allows much more trivial implementation of the same functionality.